 What you can do right now.

-Contact Val or Kandy.
+Contact CIRP.
 A peer support volunteer will contact you and provide you assistance in the process of creating meaning of the event.
 Remember: You are normal and having common reactions to an abnormal situation.

 • Vigorous exercise is especially critical within the first 24-48 hours of an accident or incident